spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/initial-setup.md

    switch between fields.
 When you make a change, press **Enter** to apply the change.

 5. In **Host Network Adapters**, select a network adapter you'd like to configure.
-By default, the network adapters request an IP automatically from the DHCP server.
+By default, the network adapters request an IP automatically from the Dynamic Host Configuration Protocol (DHCP) server.
 The CIDR block of an adapter's possible IP address is displayed in the **Host Network Adapters** screen without selecting an individual adapter.

    In the configuration page for each adapter, you can change the IP addressing scheme of the adapter and choose static